Static Routing vs Dynamic Routing

 - Dynamic routes advertise their routing table over the network, resulting in a security hazard to the network.

-- The dynamic routing protocol needed a continuously handshake between each router, therefore more bandwidth is required for this protocol.
+- The dynamic routing protocol requires a continuous handshake between each router, so it requires more bandwidth.

 - The path for sending data using a dynamic routing protocol is not known.